Overview

 Generate Morse Sequences

-Generate various Morse code sequences to practice specific skills.
+Generate various Morse sequences to practice specific skills.
 Each option fills the text area with a sequence, plays it, and displays the result after playback:

 - Alphabet Warm-Up: Generates the full alphabet (A-Z) with spaces.

-- Numbers Warm-Up: Creates a sequence of numbers (1-0).
+- Numbers Warm-Up: Creates a sequence of numbers (0-9).

 - One Number: Generates a random single-digit number (0-9).